psychemedia/sin-eater-resources/src/_history_nandq.md

 ## The Early Issues

-A fortnight on from the original announcement in *The Athenaeum*, and as advertised, the original edition of *Notes and Queries*, [Vol 1 Iss 1](https://archive.org/details/notesqueries01londuoft/page/n9/mode/2up), dated n Saturday, November 3rd, 1849, appeared.
+A fortnight on from the original announcement in *The Athenaeum*, and as advertised, the original edition of *Notes and Queries*, [Vol 1 Iss 1](https://archive.org/details/notesqueries01londuoft/page/n9/mode/2up), dated Saturday, November 3rd, 1849, appeared.
 The opening pages contained an opening address by William Thoms, p1-3:

 > NOTES AND QUERIES.
 >